Sharibb/Obsidian-Cyber/WebApp/WebAppSec/OWASP10/00-Intro-OWASP.md

----

-### **Why It Matters?** 🌍
-- Addresses >90% of real-world application vulnerabilities.
-- Aligns with compliance standards (e.g., PCI-DSS, ISO 27001).

-Also add owasp api list and info

-Here’s your updated document with the **OWASP API Security Top 10** included, formatted consistently with the existing content:

----

 ### **Introduction to OWASP Top 10**
 The **OWASP Top 10** is a globally recognised list of the most critical web application security risks, published by the *Open Web Application Security Project (OWASP)*.
 It serves as a guideline for developers, security teams, and organisations to prioritise mitigation efforts.